top of page

 At the age of 25, Endre made it to the semifinals of "The Voice" on TV 2 in 2019, where mentor Yosef declared him as one of the best rappers in the country.
 The songs from the show have been streamed over 800,000 times on Spotify alone.
 This fall, he released his first EP, which was just the beginning of a series of great tracks from Norway's new rap prodigy.

-Håvard, the father who has reached the age of 48, is an experienced vocalist and chorister who has participated in the Melodi Grand Prix and Eurovision Song Contest multiple times.
+Håvard, the father is an experienced vocalist and chorister who has participated in the Melodi Grand Prix and Eurovision Song Contest multiple times.
 Håvard has been on the road extensively with artists like Åge Sten Nilsen, Ravi, Sissel Kyrkjebø, and KORK (The Norwegian Radio Orchestra).
 He is a permanent member of the vocal group Mamas Garden and currently serves as a vocal coach for "The Voice" on TV 2.

 bottom of page